Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 A Bill of Divorcement (1932), 70 minutes, D: George Cukor

 A sensitive performance by John Barrymore.
-Hillary Fairfield (John Barrymore), who has been living in a mental hospital for 15 years, escapes.
-He returns home to his wife and family on the day his wife Margaret (Billie Burke) is divorcing him so that she can remarry.
-His strong-willed daughter Sydney (Katharine Hepburn, in her film debut) had always been told that he had been shell-shocked from the Great War, but now discovers from him a family history of hereditary mental illness, and she starts to believe that she is next.
+Hillary Fairfield (John Barrymore), who had been living in a mental hospital for 15 years, escaped.
+He returned home to his wife and family on the day his wife Margaret (Billie Burke) was divorcing him so that she could remarry.
+His strong-willed daughter Sydney (Katharine Hepburn, in her film debut) had always been told that he had been shell-shocked from the Great War, but now discovered from him a family history of hereditary mental illness, and she started to believe that she was next.

 Blonde Venus (1932), 92 minutes, D: Josef von Sternberg

 A camp classic and the most outlandish of the Dietrich/von Sternberg pictures.
 Helen Faraday (Marlene Dietrich), a nighclub-cabaret singer, was also a loving mother and wife who prostituted herself to a nightclub owner and wealthy playboy Nick Townsend (Cary Grant) in order to pay for her scientist husband Edward's (Herbert Marshall) expensive ($1,500) medical bills, so that he can go for cancer treatment in Germany.
 Her husband was an American chemist dying of radium poisoning.
 Helen (taking the named Helen Jones) began a glamorous career as a cabaret singer on the German stage.
 She was billed as the "Blonde Venus."
 The film's highlight was her bizarre, gorilla-suited "Hot Voodoo" number, to the beat of an African drum, in which she first took off her gorilla head and suit to reveal herself.
 She then sang the throaty song wearing a blonde Afro wig, while surrounded by archetypal 'black' dancers.
 As the Hays Code required, she would have to suffer the consequences as a 'fallen woman.'
 Upon her husband's return from treatment, he discovered her liaison with Townsend and filed for divorce and custody of their five year-old son Johnny (Dickie Moore).
 Forced to surrender Johnny to authorities, she eventually became an impoverished and destitute prostitute.
 In the end, however, in another turn-around, her estranged husband realized that her sacrifice was for his cure, and they were reconciled.